miandin/Papillon/README.md

 - **18 languages**: Global accessibility
 - **4 AI providers**: Flexibility and choice
 - **Unlimited potential**: Your imagination is the only limit
 ---

-## 🦋 The Papillon AI Philosophy

-We believe that AI should **augment**, not replace, human creativity and expertise.
-Papillon AI is designed to:

-✅ **Amplify your skills** rather than automate you away
-✅ **Explain its reasoning** so you learn and grow
-✅ **Respect your workflow** instead of forcing new patterns
-✅ **Protect your privacy** while delivering powerful features
-✅ **Empower your choices** with multiple providers and configurations

----

 ## 🦋 Perfect Timing